 Do you know what else runs on salt?
 Your thoughts.
 Without natural salt, you wouldn’t be able to produce ideas or translate those thoughts into words.

 Sometimes too much exercise can lead to muscle cramps.
 According to the Mayo Clinic, a muscle cramp occurs when a muscle is overused.
 However, inadequate blood supply, nerve compression, and mineral depletion can also cause cramping.

 Those who suffer from medical conditions like diabetes, liver disorders, or thyroid disorders may frequently suffer from cramps.

 Age can also factor in muscle cramping since the body typically loses muscle mass as a natural consequence of aging.
 Alcoholism and some medications can also cause cramping.

 Drinking fluids that contain salt can provide relief from cramps.

 When the body senses there isn’t enough sodium, water enters the cells to compensate for this loss.
-This results in an imbalance of the water to salt ratio in the body, causing swelling in the cells due to excess water.
+This results in an imbalance of the water-to-salt ratio in the body, causing swelling in the cells due to excess water.

-This swelling is not a threat for most of the cells in your body, but brain cells are at risk since they are restricted inside the confines of the skull.
+This swelling is not a threat to most of the cells in your body, but brain cells are at risk since they are restricted inside the confines of the skull.
 This swelling in the brain cells leads to hyponatremia.

 This is a hereditary disorder that affects the exocrine glands.
 Malformed proteins cause the production of abnormally thick mucus, leading to the blockage of the pancreatic ducts, intestines, and bronchi, often resulting in respiratory infection.